ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

   before or during Connection establishment, see also {{send-idempotent}}.
   It is given in Bytes.

-* Traffic Category:
-This Intent specifies the intended use of the Connection and corresponds to the priority of the communication for the application.
-Possible values are: Data transfer, Interactive video stream, Interactive audio stream, Background traffic.
-While they may be used to set DSCP code points, Intents do not represent Quality of Service requirements, but rather hints for a transport system what to optimize for on a best-effort basis.

 * Send Bit-rate
   This Intent specifies what the application expects the bit-rate of a transfer to be.
 It is a numeric property and given in Bytes per second.
-The transport system may use this Intent to limit the sending rate by placing an upper bound on a congestion window.
+The transport system may use this Intent to limit the sending rate by placing an upper bound on a congestion window in order to avoid bursty traffic patterns in streaming.